-UK/EU Tuition fees for the three term MA Performance Design Course starting in September 2020 will be £10,800 for the whole course.
+UK Tuition fees for the three term MA Performance Design Course starting in September 2023 will be £11,700 for the whole course.

-International students (non UK/EU) tuition fees for the three term MA Performance Design course starting in September 2020 will be £24,000 for the whole of the course.
+International students (non UK) tuition fees for the three term MA Performance Design course starting in September 2023 will be £26,000 for the whole of the course.